WWE Friday Night Smackdown preview: Two Money in the Bank qualifiers advertised - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for the WWE Friday Night Smackdown on Fox television show.
+The following matches are advertised for tonight’s WWE Friday Night Smackdown on Fox television show.

 -Seth Rollins vs. Cesaro in a Money in the Bank qualifier.